ist356/assignment-05-avallenn/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This is the best I have felt during an assignment.
+After starting it right after class I was already focused on what was learned (building a pipe line) so I was easily able to identify the issues I was having (not having a cache folder and the tests not working) and email you with my concerns.
+For the extract part the only thing I was confused about was what link to use for the cost of living dataframe so I looked at the solution to see the link and used that.
+From this assignment I feel confident in combining and manipulating datasets, as well as creating pivot tables.
+The only other thing I was confused about was the syntax of how save the reports to the AWS S3 bucket, but I used the solutions as a reference and figured it out!